 Family Community Residence.
-A family community residence is a type of community residence that is a relatively permanent living arrangement for three (3) or more unrelated people with or without disabilities with no limit on how long a resident may live in the home.
+A family community residence is a type of community residence that is a relatively permanent living arrangement for more than three (3) unrelated people with disabilities with no limit on how long a resident may live in the home.
 The length of tenancy is measured in years.
+Oxford House is an example of a family community residence.
 A family community residence may be certified as a recovery residence by the state of Florida's designated credentialing entity established under Section 397.487 of the Florida Statutes, but does not include a community residential home as defined under section 419.001(1)(a), Florida Statutes and licensed by the State of Florida.